Opentrons/opentrons-emulation/docs/team_specific_setup/CPX_SETUP.md

 From the root of the repo run `make em-build-amd64 file_path=${PWD}/samples/team_specific_setups/cpx_ot2.yaml`.

-This will take forever for the intial build, probably around 10 minutes.
+This will take forever for the initial build, probably around 10 minutes.

 ### Run Emulation